 Child Autonomy

 We trust kids!
 Kids are respected and supported in how they choose to spend their time pursuing their interests and living their life (even if it doesn’t look like learning is happening or appears to be unproductive).
 They have the power to make decisions about how to live their lives and, for example, about the community, budget, activities, what offerings take place and how to keep ourselves and each other safe.
-Anything that kids are learning, exploring or discovering is interest based and intuition led and allows kids to trust themselves by following their instincts without interruptions by adults.
+Anything that kids are learning, exploring or discovering is interest based and intuition.
+This allows kids many opportunities to kids to trust themselves by following their instincts without interruptions by adults.

 Community